A complete guide to becoming a WFM supervisor

 At the same time, the number of years can change depending on the management’s preferences and urgency.
 However, work experience is not negotiable.

-WFM supervisors must be able to thrive and adapt to any situation.
-It must possess creativity in decision-making, which is only possible with years of exposure to handling different people and operations.
+WFM supervisors must thrive and adapt to any situation.
+They must also be creative in decision-making, which is only possible with years of exposure to handling different people and operations.

 Time management